Dublin Cathedrals Hotels

-Dublin City has two famous cathedrals, Christchurch Cathedral and St. Patrick’s Cathedral both located only a short walk from each other in Dublin City.
+Dublin City has two famously prominent cathedrals, Christchurch Cathedral and St. Patrick’s Cathedral.
+These are within walking distance of one another in the centre of Dublin City.

 Christ Church Cathedral